simon-nguyen-goldenowl/test-webflow/TOSJP.md

         i.
-We shall first set off the amount to be refunded against the value of all instalments that have yet to fall due for payment; and
+We shall first set off the amount to be refunded against the value of all instalments that have yet to fall due for payment.

         ii.
 Thereafter, if there remains any balance amount to be refunded, the sum shall be refunded to the Payment Method, subject to any terms and policies which may be imposed by the debit or credit card providers, payment processors and financial institutions providing or related to the Payment Method.

-Depending on the policies instituted by the Customer Member's debit or credit card providers, the Customer Member can expect to receive the refund within around seven to fourteen business days from the time that Pace activates the refund; and
+        iii.
+Depending on the policies instituted by the Customer Member's debit or credit card providers, the Customer Member can expect to receive the refund within around 7 to 14 business days from the time that Pace activates the refund.
+In the event that a refund to the Customer Member is required to be made to the Customer Member's bank account, we shall exercise commercially reasonable efforts to refund the amount within 3 business days from the date the Customer Member furnishes the bank account information.

     d.
-In the event that a Merchant Member fails to comply with its obligation under this Clause 3.12 or Pace is unable to deduct the amounts arising from a Reversal transaction from the amounts payable by Pace to a Merchant Member, we reserve the right to set off all such amounts owing from any other payments to be
+In the event that a Merchant Member fails to comply with its obligation under this Clause 3.11 or Pace is unable to deduct the amounts arising from a Reversal transaction from the amounts payable by Pace to a Merchant Member, we reserve the right to set off all such amounts owing from any other payments to be